Hann8n/Atom-for-Firefox/README.md

 ## Information
 - Designer: Daniel Candelaria
+- Proton Theme: Jack Hannon
 - Platforms Supported: mac OS
 - Compatibility: Firefox 102+

 ## Installation
 1. Go to about:config and update toolkit.legacyUserProfileCustomizations.stylesheets to true.
 2. Go to about:support and click "Show in Finder" in the Profile Folder field.
+3. Click on folder containing all core Firefox files
-3. Paste the entire "Chrome" folder from this repository and restart Firefox.
+4. Paste the entire "Chrome" folder from this repository and restart Firefox.